Shawn Paul Humphries: Attempted robbery and murder

 Humphries and his friend Eddie Blackwell had been driving around drinking beer on the night of January 1, 1994, and decided to rob the Max-Saver convenience store.
 When they entered the shop around 7 a.m., Dickie Smith asked the two men if they would like something hot.
 Humphries reportedly flashed his stolen gun at the owner, and demanded money.
 Smith then reached under the counter and Humphries fired one shot that hit Smith in the head.
 Fleeing the scene, Humphries left Blackwell in the shop, where he was arrested by police.
 Humphries was apprehended a short time later.
-Humphries said that he panicked when he saw Smith reach behind the counter and that he was not a cold-blooded killer.
+Humphries said he panicked when he saw Smith reach behind the counter and was not a cold-blooded killer.
+This became a controversial part of the case, as Humphries's advocates said his sentence was too harsh.

 Trial and appeals

 He was convicted on August 5, 1994, of murder, attempted robbery, possession of a firearm during the commission of a violent crime, and criminal conspiracy.
 For the murder he received a death sentence, and concurrent sentences of twenty years for the robbery and five years for criminal conspiracy.
-For his part in the crime Edward Blackwell received life imprisonment.
+For his part in the crime, Edward Blackwell received life imprisonment.

 His conviction and sentence were affirmed by the South Carolina Supreme Court.
 After this he filed various petition for a writ of certiorari and habeas corpus including the U.S. District Court for the District of South Carolina.
 All were denied.

 His appeals lawyers say that the trial had serious problems.
 During his closing statement, the prosecutor compared the lives of Smith and Humphries during a year, suggesting, in the words of Judge Wilkinson of the United States Court of Appeals for the Fourth Circuit, that "his life is of less worth than that of someone else."
 The prosecutor stated that it was "profane to give this man a gift of life under these circumstances."
 Wilkinson wrote in his dissenting opinion that the fact that Humphries's lawyer did not object to these statements is the hallmark of ineffective counsel.